Member Spotlight Interview

 Samaa Haridi, Partner at Hogan Lovells

-Congratulations on being our inaugural spotlight member, we are very, very excited to have you be apart of this initiative.
+Congratulations on being our inaugural spotlight member; we are very, very excited to have you be part of this initiative.
 I wanted to start off by asking about your background.
 Based on your biography, it seems like you have lived in several different countries.
 How do you think that shaped your outlook and career path?